 That is, if you plan to work in the country (being for a company, as a self-employed worker or as a student taking an internship), your work permit, NIE or passport won’t be enough.

 In order to legally be employed by a company, you must have this Social Security number, allowing the Spanish Social Security to identify you properly.

 This, in turn, it will allow you to enjoy many advantages.

 For example, to benefit from healthcare in Spain, receive unemployment or disability benefits, a pension in the country, and many other procedures that are related to your monthly contributions.

-Therefore, this number is the second most important number in Spain besides your NIE or ID number.
+Therefore, this number is the second most important number in Spain besides your NIE or Spanish ID number.

 Bear in mind that you may also see it referenced as “úmero de Afiliación de la Seguridad Social” or “SSN”.
 The next thing worth considering is who and how it should be obtained.